 Running, I believe, offers us all a very singular opportunity to put ourselves to the test.
 I've always trained and raced on my own, devising my own schedules, and setting my own goals.
 Even though I now have many friends made through running, I've never joined an athletics club and the only competitor I'm ever interested in is me: it's about discovering how far I can push myself — physically, psychologically, emotionally.

 And also organisationally!
 One totally unexpected by-product of running has found me donning a race director's hat, a hat I only intended wearing once.
 I devised the Loch Katrine Running Festival as a one-off 2013 fundraiser for Alzheimer Scotland, my Antarctic Odyssey charity.
 But it proved so popular that I really had no choice but to stage it again in 2014, and in 2015 it sold out in 24 hours.
 It is now a regular fixture.

 Loch Katrine was driven by fundraising, and charitable giving has always been a big part of my life because I believe strongly that we should all recognise our personal 'wealth' and never take anything for granted.
-Since that first 10k, I've raised more than £30k for a number of causes, all of them — such as Glasgow's Victoria Infirmary Haematology Unit — very close to my heart.
+Since that first 10k, I've raised more than £35k for a number of causes, all of them — such as Glasgow's Victoria Infirmary Haematology Unit and Alzheimer Scotland— very close to my heart.